 Dylan’s description of Swansea was a “lovely, ugly town”.
 Today there are lots of developments to enhance the loveliest part of this coastal city!
 Here are some places that your clients may like to visit in Swansea with links to Dylan Thomas.

-5 Cwmdonkin Drive, is in the Uplands suburb of Swansea and about half an hours walk (or short drive) from the centre, but it’s worth it to learn about Dylan’s early life.
+5 Cwmdonkin Drive is the family home, where he was born and lived for 23 years of his life.
+It has been transformed into a museum exploring the life of the writer.
+Located in the Uplands suburb of Swansea and about half an hours walk (or short drive) from the centre, it is worth a visit to learn about Dylan’s early life.
 This Victorian house is where he wrote over half of his poems and many short stories and a blue plaque marks ‘Dylan Thomas’ birthplace’.
 There are discounts available for groups of 10 or more and booking in advance is advised.
 Lunches, afternoon tea and dinner parties can be catered for and if requested, your clients can listen to actors reciting Dylan’s short stories, broadcasts and poems.

 Cwmdonkin Park – Dylan played here as a child and inspired him throughout his life.
 There is a monument in the park, it is a rock from a local quarry with the closing lines of one his best loved poems ‘Fern Hill’ which recalls his magical holidays to his father’s birthplace in Carmarthenshire.

 Kardomah Café on Portland Street is where Dylan Thomas and his friends, ‘The Kardomah Boys’ often met.
 Dylan described it as ‘My Home Sweet Homah’.
 Depending on the time, pop in for a coffee or lunch as the cafe is just as popular today with a new generation of loyal customers enjoying a coffee, roast dinners and home-made cakes...and lively discussion.